winston-1984/dev.bitshares.works/docs/bts_guide/assets-faq.rst

 .. _asset-faq12:

-What happens if I enable Market fees?
+What happens if I enable Maker and Taker Market fees?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Market fees allow an asset issuer to charge a variable transaction fee based on the size of the transaction.

+A "Maker" is one who adds an order onto the orderbooks by making an offer A "Taker" is one who removes an order from the orderbooks by filling it

-If *Market Fees* of a UIA are turned on, fees have to be payed for each **market transaction**.
+If *Maker and Taker Market Fees* Flags of a UIA are turned on, fees have to be payed for each **market transaction**.
 This means, that market fees only apply to **filled orders**!

-The percentage of market fees that are applied can be defined and changed by the issuer and any fee generated that way will be accumulated for each asset only to be claimed by the issuer.
+The percentage of market fees that are applied can be defined and changed by the issuer.
+The issuer may charge a diferent fee depending on if the user is a Maker or Taker.

+If the Maker Fee is set to 0.1%, the issuer will earn 0.1% of market volume as profit when the trader leaves an order on the orderbooks.

-If the Market Fee is set to 1%, the issuer will earn 1% of market volume as profit.
-These profits are accumulated for each UIA and can be withdrawn by the issuer.
+If the Taker Fee is set to 0.2%, the issuer will earn 0.2% of market volume as profit when the trader takes an order off the orderbooks.

+For a simple Market Fee, an asset issuer may set Maker and Taker fees to match; charging both parties equally.
+By exposing both fees seperately, an asset issuer can choose to require a larger Taker than Maker fee to encourage populating the orderbook with liquidity.

+Prior to BSIP81 there was only one Market Fee.
+At the transition both Maker and Taker fees for all existing assets were set to the previous Market Fee.

+The profits accumulated by market fess for each UIA and can be withdrawn by the issuer.

 .. _asset-faq13:

-What if two different market fees are involved in a trade?
+How are market fees accounted in a trade?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Suppose, I set the market fee for MyUIA market at 0.1%. and the market fee for YourUIA market at 0.3%.

-In BitShares, You pay the fee upon **receiving an asset**.
-Hence, one side will pay 0.3% the other will pay 0.1%.
+In BitShares, you pay the fee upon **receiving an asset**, suppose:

+bob, owner of bob_UIA sets:

+    Maker fee for bob_UIA market at 0.1%
+    Taker fee for bob_UIA market at 0.2%

+alice, owner of alice_UIA set:

+    Maker fee for alice_UIA market at 0.3%
+    Taker fee for alice_UIA market at 0.4%

+charlie places a limit order to buy bob_UIA with alice_UIA onto the order book. daniel, fills charlie's order by selling bob_UIA to receive alice_UIA.

+charlie is a `bob_UIA:alice_UIA` market **Maker**
+    charlie *recieves* `bob_UIA`
+	charlie pays bob 0.1%

+daniel is a **Taker** in the `bob_UIA:alice_UIA` market
+    daniel *receives* `alice_UIA`
+	daniel pays alice 0.4%